ishani2202/Melanoma-Diagnosis-ViT-Metadata/README.md

 ## Overview 🌟

 Welcome to the melanoma detection project!
-This study leverages cutting-edge **Vision Transformers (ViT)** and **DinoV2** for advanced skin disease classification using the **ISIC 2020** dataset.
+We used a Vision Transformer (ViT) architecture pretrained with the DINOv2 self-supervised method for advanced skin disease classification using the **ISIC 2020** dataset.
 Our goal is to develop a robust model that can distinguish between melanoma and benign rashes with high accuracy—potentially saving lives through early detection of skin cancer.
 With the help of **metadata integration** (age, gender, anatomical site) and advanced **data augmentation** techniques, we've pushed the boundaries of current AI models to make melanoma detection more accurate and reliable than ever before!

 ## Key Contributions 🏆